 Wade Davis (2013-16)

-The Wade Davis experience came to Kansas City as part of the James Shields trade in December 2012, but by time his tenure in Kansas City was over, it had become the Wade Davis trade.
-Wader was a bust as a starter in KC (6-10, 5.67 ERA, 1.755 WHIP in 24 starts), but a bullpen move in August 2013 morphed Davis from human t0 cyborg.
+The Wade Davis Experience came to Kansas City as part of the James Shields trade in December 2012, but by time his tenure in Kansas City was over, it had become the Wade Davis trade.
+Wader was a bust as a starter in KC (6-10, 5.67 ERA, 1.755 WHIP in 24 starts), due to the lack of more than one secondary pitch, but a bullpen move in August 2013 morphed Davis from human t0 cyborg.
 It was clear after just seven relief appearances in 2013 (0.90 ERA, 0.70 WHIP), that Davis could be successful as a power-arm, late-inning reliever.
-The role of set-up man was his to start 2014, and it had a shaky start, as he he earned the loss on Opening Day and blew a lead just three games later.
+The role of set-up man was his to start 2014, and it had a shaky start, as he earned the loss on Opening Day and blew a lead just three games later.
 He was charged with another blown save in his sixth appearance and allowed another run on April 23 in his 10th appearance.
 He then ripped off an incredible run – one run in 54 appearances – into September.
 It didn’t stop in 2015.
 In all, he posted the best two-year run by any pitcher in modern history: 17-3, 17 saves, 51 holds, 0.94 ERA, 0.79 WHIP, 12.6 K/9, 2 All-Star appearances, Top 8 in the Cy Young twice.
 He was the Royals closer in 2016 with the absence of Greg Holland, and wasn’t as good – thanks to two DL stints and what looked like the Holland injury trajectory.
 That said, he still saved 27 games, was an All-Star with a 1.87 ERA and 1.131 WHIP.

-Wader.
-Check Please!
+Wader, Check Please!

 Joakim Soria (2007-11, 2016-17)